near/nearcore/docs/architecture/how/resharding.md

 ## What should we improve to achieve 'stressless' resharding?

-Currently trie is split sequencially (shard by shard), and also sequancially within a shard - by iterating over all the elements.
+Currently trie is split sequentially (shard by shard), and also sequentially within a shard - by iterating over all the elements.

 This process must finish within a single epoch - which is might be challenging (especially for larger archival nodes).